dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 **Composite R2R files** currently conform to Windows PE executable file format as the native envelope.
 Moving forward we plan to gradually add support for platform-native executable formats (ELF on Linux, MachO on OSX) as the native envelopes.
-As a natural corollary There is no global CLI / COR header in the file.
+As a natural corollary there is no global CLI / COR header in the file.
 The ReadyToRun header structure is pointed to by the well-known export symbol `RTR_HEADER` and has the `READYTORUN_FLAG_COMPOSITE` flag set.

 Input MSIL metadata and IL streams can be either embedded in the composite R2R file or left